Yearly Archive 2012

 A few months ago I wrote about the importance of words.
 Today I’m having trouble finding the right ones to describe my experience in supervision this quarter.
 Not wanting to add to the old myth that art therapists don’t talk, I’ll try to summon some words to express what I’m very aware…

-Posted December 8th, 2012 by & filed under Student Reflections and Updates, Top News, Vision Quests & Earth Based Healing.
+Posted December 8th, 2012 by & filed under Student & Alumni Stories, Ecotherapy, Top News, SWC Blog, Art Therapy/Counseling at SWC.

 Reflection Option #3: A Letter to My Teacher--By Colleen Dougherty